Who is Hopebridge?

 Individuals with ASD often have needs that will benefit from ABA, speech, feeding and occupational therapy.
 As as a result, we typically perform ABA, speech and OT evaluations to discover targeted areas for intervention, which includes communication with your team.
 The comprehensive behavioral and skills assessments ensure goals are selected based on the child’s chronological age and developmental needs.
 Whether that be potty-training in the short term or setting him or her up for preschool in the long term, we use these results to develop a plan to get there.

 With multiple coordinated therapies and natural environmental possibilities under one roof, our team collaborates to develop the most effective mix within a Hopebridge Individualized Treatment Plan (ITP) for each family.
-Frequency and duration of therapy is determined based on the results of the evaluation.
+Frequency and duration of therapy is determined based on the results of the evaluation, but we follow the guidelines of the Behavior Analyst Certification Board, which recommend 20 to 40 hours of ABA per week to provide the best possible chance of success and independence.

 Hopebridge accepts a wide range of private insurance and Medicaid to make therapy accessible for the widest possible range of families.
 Because therapy coverage varies by plan, our full-service insurance team provides support from start to finish to make sure the patient is eligible for Applied Behavior Analysis (ABA therapy).